wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    simulation
       A way for teams to test their code without having an actual robot available.

+   software library
+      A collection of code that can be imported into and used by other software.
+See `software library <https://en.wikipedia.org/wiki/Library_(computing)>`__ on wikipedia for more info.

    teleop
       The second phase of each match is called the Teleoperated Period (teleop) and consists of drivers controlling their robots.